 Dr. Hotez is an internationally-recognized physician-scientist in neglected tropical diseases and vaccine development.
-He leads the only product development partnership for developing new vaccines for hookworm infection, schistosomiasis, and Chagas disease, and SARS/MERS, diseases affecting hundreds of millions of children and adults worldwide.
+He leads the only product development partnership for developing new vaccines for schistosomiasis, hookworm infection, Chagas disease and SARS/MERS, diseases affecting hundreds of millions of children and adults worldwide.
 In 2006 at the Clinton Global Initiative he co-founded the Global Network for Neglected Tropical Diseases to provide access to essential medicines for hundreds of millions of people

-Dr. Hotez has authored more than 350 original papers and is the author of the acclaimed Forgotten People, Forgotten Diseases (ASM Press).
+Dr. Hotez has authored more than 400 original papers and is the author of Blue Marble Health: Neglected Diseases of the Poor Living Amidst Wealth (JHU Press) and the acclaimed Forgotten People, Forgotten Diseases (ASM Press).

-Dr. Hotez served previously as President of the American Society of Tropical Medicine and Hygiene and he is founding Editor-in-Chief of PLoS Neglected Tropical Diseases.
-He is an elected member of the National Academy of Medicine (formerly the Institute of Medicine – IOM), and in 2011 he was awarded the Abraham Horwitz Award for Excellence in Leadership in Inter-American Health by the Pan American Health Organization of the WHO.
+Dr. Hotez served previously as President of the American Society of Tropical Medicine and Hygiene and is the founding Editor-in-Chief of PLoS Neglected Tropical Diseases.
+He is an elected member of the National Academy of Medicine (formerly the Institute of Medicine – IOM), and in 2011 he was awarded the Abraham Horwitz Award for Excellence in Leadership in Inter-American Health by the Pan American Health Organization of the World Health Organization.

 Chief Operating Officer